ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>Mostly cloudy, with a high near 81.
-South southwest wind 13 to 16 mph, with gusts as high as 28 mph.<br></div>
+         <h3>This Afternoon</h3>Partly sunny.
+High near 81, with temperatures falling to around 78 in the afternoon.
+South wind around 12 mph, with gusts
+         as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of rain showers between 7pm and 10pm, then a chance of showers and thunderstorms between 10pm and 1am, then a chance
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms between 7pm and 9pm, then a chance of showers and thunderstorms between 9pm and
-         of showers and thunderstorms between 1am and 4am, then a chance of showers and thunderstorms.
+         10pm, then a chance of showers and thunderstorms between 10pm and midnight, then a chance of showers and thunderstorms between midnight and 1am, then a chance of showers and thunderstorms between 1am and 4am, then a chance of showers and thunderstorms.
          Mostly cloudy.
 Low around 66, with temperatures rising to around 68 overnight.
-South southwest wind around 16 mph, with gusts as high as 28 mph.
+South southwest wind 13 to 16 mph, with gusts as high as 28 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">